tomcentrate/octopress-personal-site/source/_posts/2014-09-07-preparing-for-kickstarter.markdown

 ---
 layout: post
 title: "Preparing for Kickstarter"
-date: 2014-09-04 22:05:53 -0400
+date: 2014-09-07 22:05:53 -0400
 comments: true
 categories: ptfgames
 ---

-With Past to Future Games' initial Kickstarter on launch, we have the following issues to address.
+With [Past to Future Games' initial Kickstarter][kickstart] on launch, we have the following issues to address.

 + Reduce landing page loading time
 + Increase traffic to site or kickstarter page.